ladmanj/shooplera/README.md

 # shooplera
 USB HID interface for digital calipers

-- shusb
+## shusb
 Firmware for STM32F103 MCU

-- shoop
+## shoop
 PC program sending HID command to the MCU
+Windows version doesn't work as expected due to an unexpected security policy or something similar.

-- hw
+## hw
 Description of the modification of the chinese st-link clone PCB